sebastiaanverborg/docs/source/index.md

 Kasko will provide you with two Client keys: **TEST** and **LIVE**.

-**LIVE** key will only return and create real polices.
+**LIVE** key will create real polices.
 The Credit card entered will be charged, and a real policy will be created.

-**TEST** key is for development purposes and will create and return policies for development purposes.
+**TEST** key is for development purposes and will create  policies for development purposes.
 Only specific credit card details can be used, and no real card will be charged.

 ### Product Keys